 Verify that not only is your company ready to provide a policy that fits your needs, but that it also has a timely track record of paying out claims in the event of disaster.

-In the unfortunate circumstance that your home is damaged, the last thing you’ll need is a drawn-out process to receive a crucial settlement to begin repairs or rebuilding.
-A little research now goes a long way in the future.
+In the unfortunate circumstance that your home is damaged, the last thing you’ll want is a drawn-out process to receive a crucial settlement to begin repairs or rebuilding.
+Doing a little research now will go a long way in the future.

 Actual Cash Value vs. Replacement Cash Value